Chapter Extra: The other point of view (Part II)

 The beverage was probably having an effect, I could feel my brain calming down second after second.
 And, with that, I was quickly regaining my capacity to think clearly.

 Of course that was an episode of mental overload, what else could have it been?
 I still remember well what I was instructed about back in the days, before I became the telepathy specialist of our crew.
 The number of neurons in our brains is very close to the one of humans, yet telepathic signals strongly increased the volume of sensorial information to be elaborated at every given moment.
-A sensorial excess could thus result in a depletion of oxygen within the cerebral tissues, resulting at first in a confusional state and then in permanent damage.
+A sensorial excess could thus result in a depletion of oxygen within the cerebral tissues, triggering at first in a confusional state and then in permanent damage.
 When we lived on Sixam the members of the Elder's Council kept us under close check to avoid the occurrence of any similar event, but during long space exploration missions I witnessed a few very serious cases, not even as the telepathic specialist I was really able to help them.

 What could have caused it, though?
 For sure the circumstances were very different from any past episode I could recall, but given the situation all I could think about was...